Kyiv metropolitan area: Area and population

-Economy and infrastructure
+Economy

-Gross Regional Product

-In 2020, Kiev metropolitan area had a Gross regional product of ₴1.257 trillion (€32 billion) of which ₴1.015 trillion was Kyiv city and ₴242 billion Kyiv Oblast.
+In 2021, Kyiv metropolitan area had a Gross regional product of around ₴1.568 trillion (€40.6 billion) of which ₴1.276 trillion (€33 billion) was Kyiv city.

 Transport

 The area has a highly developed railway and road infrastructure, being linked to Kyiv through the suburban railways, buses and minibuses.

-Kyiv metropolitan area is served by two international passenger airports: Boryspil Airport and Kyiv (Zhuliany) Airport; there are also the Gostomel cargo airport and additional three operating airfields facilitating airplane manufacturing and general aviation.
+The Kyiv metropolitan area is served by two international passenger airports: Boryspil Airport and Kyiv (Zhuliany) Airport; there are also the Hostomel cargo airport and an additional three operating airfields facilitating airplane manufacturing and general aviation.